 What a Kansas City Personal Injury Attorney Can Do For You

-The personal injury and defense lawyers at Popham Law have built a reputation for being some of Missouri’s most trusted legal advocates.
+The personal injury lawyers at Popham Law have built a reputation for being some of Missouri’s most trusted legal advocates.
 We handle cases on a contingency basis, which means that in a wrongful death case, you won’t have to pay any lawyer fees until you get the compensation you deserve.

-With years representing individuals who wrongfully lost a loved one, we have found that no two cases our alike.
+With years representing individuals who wrongfully lost a loved one, we have found that no two cases are alike.
 Therefore, our litigation strategy is based on individual attention to your interests and the deceased’s rights.
 Aggressive, yet professional litigation tactics then put your concerns at the front of the case.